 Diet: River otters love to eat fish and crayfish and can also eat mollusks, crabs, amphibians, rodents, birds, eggs, and reptiles.

-Olive was wild born in February 2004 and came to the WNC Nature Center in May 2004.
+Olive was born in the wild and came to the WNC Nature Center in May 2004.
 A family found Olive as a pup near their home in South Carolina.
 It is uncertain what happened to her mother, but she was alone.
 During her time with this family, Olive imprinted on humans, which means she trusts humans and never learned the skills she would need to survive in the wild.

 Throughout Olive’s life at the WNC Nature Center, she has had several male roommates, and each time she has been the queen of the castle!

-Obi Wan was born at the Pittsburgh Zoo & PPG Aquarium in Pennsylvania in March 2009.
-They donated him to the WNC Nature Center in January 2010.
-Since Obi Wan was born at a zoo, he never learned survival skills and is not afraid of humans.
+Obi-Wan was born at the Pittsburgh Zoo & PPG Aquarium in Pennsylvania.
+He came to the WNC Nature Center in January 2010.
+Since Obi-Wan was born at a zoo, he never learned survival skills and is not afraid of humans.